Invest in great classic boots

-- Going for a riding-style with riding boots or over-the-knee boots is another great option.
-Pair the boots with slim pants (skinnies or riding pants), a button-down shirt, blazer and scarf.
+- Going for a riding-style or over-the-knee boots are other great option.
+Pair them with slim pants (skinnies or riding pants), a button-down shirt, blazer and scarf.
 Add a pearl necklace and diamond studs for a posh casual business winter outfit.

-- When your legs are your great feature try knee-high boots with an above the knee-skirt.
+- When your legs are your favorite/best feature try knee-high tall boots with an above the knee-skirt.
 Don’t go shorter than 4 inch (10 cm) above the knee.
 You don’t want to be mismatched from behind with your daughter. 😉

-Here are some outfits with boots for inspiration.
+Here are some outfits with boots for visual inspiration.